Using Grand Central Dispatch With OpenCL

 // Notice the difference here:

-// We pass CL_DEVICE_TYPE_USE_ID and a device_id.
-We'll just use the
+// Pass CL_DEVICE_TYPE_USE_ID and a device_id.
+This example just uses the

 // first device on the context from above, whatever that might be.